Simprints/standalone-sid-alpha/README.md

 # Awesome-SID

 This repository is a fork of [Simprints-Android-ID](https://github.com/Simprints/Android-Simprints-ID).
-It contains several modifications
+The original Simprints-Android-ID it's not easy to use because it relies on private parts and connects to a closed backend.
+That's why in this new repository, I've made changes to make it easier to use.

 ## Changes Made